Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Appendix

 The constraint on FDR is a bit more difficult to analyze, due to the random denominator its definition.
 However, a very sloppy bound suffices, namely

-Therefore we conclude that $\alpha\leq \epsilon$ suffices.
+Therefore, we conclude that $\alpha\leq\epsilon$ suffices.
 Note that this is a very loose but nevertheless sufficient bound.
-The rest of the proof proceeds now in the same fashion as Theorem~\ref{thm:estimation} and Corollary~\ref{coro:estimation}. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:CS_lowerbound}]: The proof of this result mimics closely the proof of Theorem~\ref{thm:estimation}, with the necessary changes to account for the different sensing model.
+The rest of the proof proceeds now in the same fashion as Theorem~\ref{thm:estimation} and Corollary~\ref{coro:estimation}. \end{pf*} \begin{pf*}{Proof of Proposition~\ref{prop:CS_lowerbound}} The proof of this result mimics closely the proof of Theorem~\ref {thm:estimation}, with the necessary changes to account for the different sensing model.
 The first step is to reduce the class of signals under consideration.
-Clearly signals of the form \eqref{eqn:simple_model} are also in the class ${\cal H}(\mu)$.
+Clearly signals of the form \eqref {eqn:simple_model} are also in the class $\mathcal{H}(\mu)$.
 Therefore

-where the expectation on the right-hand-side is taken assuming $\vec{x}$ is of the form \eqref{eqn:simple_model} with support $S$.
-Condition~\eqref{eqn:CS_condition} therefore implies that
+where the expectation on the right-hand-side is taken assuming $\vec {x}$ is of the form \eqref{eqn:simple_model} with support~$S$.
+Condition \eqref{eqn:CS_condition} therefore implies that

 so, for the purpose of computing a lower bound it suffices to consider on the signals where all the non-zero components are valued $\mu$.
 It is important to note that this subclass of signals might not correspond to the ``hardest'' signals to estimate, and no claim is made about this.
 However, this subclass seems to capture the essential aspects of the problem in light of the bounds derived.
 As the class of signals under consideration is the same as in Theorem~\ref{thm:estimation} the only change in that proof stems from the different observation model, which in turn results in a different log-likelihood ratio.
 Notice that, as before, we can consider only symmetric procedures in the sense of Lemma~\ref{lemma:symmetrization}.